 But the mass gradually transforms and becomes much more rock and explosive, when Nick Cave and his acolytes intone the heady " O Children ", with Warren Ellis playing violin standing on a chair, followed by the sensational " Jubilee Street ".
 Taken from the opus"Push the Sky Away" (2013), this song is about a girl named " Bee ", says Nick Cave, who is also a formidable storyteller during his concerts, sharing memories both painful and tender.

 After a few notes on the piano, Nick Cave gradually raises the temperature before exploding with rage.
-He leaps up and screams into his microphone.
-Moving from one side of the stage to the other, the singer stares straight into the eyes of his fans.
-The microphone flies, and the audience goes into a trance.
+He jumps, leaps and screams into his microphone.
+Moving from one side of the stage to the other, the singer stares his fans straight in the eye and points.
+Nick Cave throws down his microphone, and the audience goes into a trance.
 From now on, the wild beast is unleashed, and the intensity remains palpable for some time to come.
 And with good reason, the band continue their set with the excellent " From Her to Eternity ".
 Here again, Nick Cave grabs the hands of the audience in the front rows, even going so far as to bend over and kneel on stage.
 Much more than just a singer, Nick Cave is one of those rare artists who embodies his songs to perfection.
 His angular face grimaces.
 You can read anger and then suffering. " Cry, cry, cry ", he repeats several times to a captivated and fascinated audience.
 In fact, many of them offered him flowers on Sunday evening.
 Nick Cave even received a cuddly toy of sorts. " I don't know what this is.
 That's me," he says in an amused tone.

 But the mighty sound of rock soon returns, with two old Nick Cave & The Bad Seeds songs: " Red Right Hand ", from"Let Love In" (1994), and " The Mercy Seat " from"Tender Prey" (1988).
 It didn't take much more to raise the temperature at the Accor Arena, to the point of Nick Cave taking off his tie.